-Advisory committees, industry representatives, instructors and apprenticeship staff provided valuable input to the development of this Apprenticeship Curriculum Standard.
+The Provincial Trade Advisory Committee (PTAC), industry representatives, instructors and apprenticeship staff provided valuable input to the development of this provincial plan of training.
 Without their dedication to quality apprenticeship training, this document could not have been produced.

-We offer you a sincere thank you.
+We offer a sincere thank you.